chrishayuk/simple-classifier/README.md

 this uses a silu activation function.  started with ReLU but switched to SiLU for better results

 ## dropout layer
-this has a single dropout layer set to 0.1 probability, applied after layer 1. this will essentially drop a neuron during training 10% of the time, to prevent the model overfitting. it helps the model not rely on particular neuron configurations dropout is not applied during inference
+this has a dropout layer set to 0.1 probability, applied after each hidden layer. this will essentially drop a neuron during training 10% of the time, to prevent the model overfitting. it helps the model not rely on particular neuron configurations dropout is not applied during inference